-The Trustees are responsible for the choice of assumptions for the valuation and agreeing an appropriate level of future contributions, with the agreement of Lazard & Co., Services Limited, the sponsoring employer (the "Employer").
+The Trustees are responsible for the choice of assumptions for the valuation and agreeing an appropriate level of future contributions, both with the agreement of Lazard & Co., Services Limited and Lazard Asset Management Limited, the sponsoring employers (together the "Employers").
 The main results and agreed contributions are summarised in chart 1 and table 1, with further detail in the following sections, appendices and attached key documents.